 Lol just kidding.
 But seriously though, if I were self-employed in the US I would likely be spending a small fortune on health insurance, so I am very, very appreciative of the health care provided in Norway.

 After moving somewhere with more days below zero than above (I doubt that’s even an exaggeration – thanks, mountains), I now understand why people would pay so much for face cream.
 A good moisturizer is so necessary here!

-International travel is beginning to take a back burner
+International travel is beginning to take a back burner to living in Norway

 While I still have a lot of international trips planned for this year, I’m finding myself more excited for my travels around the Nordics, and most excited for my travels around Norway.

 And as I’ve been thinking a lot lately about how I can reduce my carbon footprint and travel in a more sustainable way, I’m realizing how lucky I am to have so many beautiful places to explore close to home.

 And I’m not just talking about the Premier League games Dan makes me watch.
 Since moving to Norway I’ve found myself watching a whole lot of sports that take place on skis, plus any other sport Norway might be excelling at (I’m looking at you, fencing and chess).

 I fell in love with slow TV